mdeguzis/documents/programming/python/applications/pip.md

 # About

-# Installing?
-What about setup.py?
+# Working In Development Mode
 If you come from the traditional `python setup.py install` world, consider this with pip:

 ## Install from local folder